-Biden administration revives EPA webpage on climate change deleted by Trump
+Biden administration revives EPA Web page on climate change deleted by Trump

-To underscore the reversal, EPA Administrator Michael Regan, who was confirmed last week, declared in a video message posted on the new website: “Combating climate change, it’s not optional, it’s essential at EPA.”
+To underscore the reversal, EPA Administrator Michael Regan, who was confirmed by the Senate last week, declared in a video message posted on the new website: “Combating climate change, it’s not optional, it’s essential at EPA.”

 As the nation’s chief protector of clean air and water, the EPA is poised to play a central role in President Biden’s efforts to eliminate carbon pollution from the power sector by 2035 and the rest of the U.S. economy by 2050.
 Meeting those ambitious goals will almost certainly require a new suite of regulations from the EPA curbing greenhouse gas emissions from cars, power plants, landfills, factories and a host of other sources.

-Right now, the new climate site, with both English and Spanish versions, is sparsely populated and promises “more content to come.”
+The new climate site, with English and Spanish versions, is sparsely populated and promises “more content to come.”
 But environmental advocacy groups are already praising its return for the early symbolic shift it represents in federal climate policy.

 “Only when we’re armed with the facts about what we face now and in the coming years — and have information on what we can do to make a difference on climate change — can we make the best decisions,” Andrea McGimsey, senior director for Environment America’s “global warming solutions” campaign, said in a statement.

-After Trump’s 2016 election, some environmental activists and scientists worried that the president’s dismissal of climate change and his appointment of like-minded agency heads could imperil federal scientific data.
+After Trump’s 2016 election as president, some environmental activists and scientists worried that the president’s dismissal of climate change and his appointment of like-minded agency heads could imperil federal scientific data.

 They began to feverishly copy and archive large sets of public information on everything from historical temperature records to data about droughts and floods, as well as climate projection models.
 The efforts spanned a “guerrilla archiving” event in Toronto to meetings at the University of Pennsylvania, where researchers mapped out how to download as much federal data as possible before Trump took office.